By Italy specialist Caroline

 The path narrows severely in places, so sometimes you’re walking alongside stomach-churning drops.
 Don’t attempt this walk if you suffer from vertigo.

-Places to combine with a vacation to the Amalfi Coast
+Places to combine with a visit to the Amalfi Coast

 Naples can be a welcome contrast to the Amalfi Coast.
 On the surface, it’s grubbier, earthier and has none of the elegance of, say, Positano.
 It receives fewer visitors and feels very much like a locals’ town.
 As the home of pizza, its food — including pizza fritta, fried in seconds on street vendors’ stalls — is plentiful and celebrated.